 Tap into the Power of Social Media

 Marketing, in general, should be a significant focus during your slow season.
-If people aren’t buying your offerings, you should at least make sure more people know that these offerings exist.
+If people aren’t buying your offerings, you should make sure more people know that these offerings exist.

 Cater to Consumer Needs in the New Year